IMPORTANT: President PW Botha was certain Colony BETRAYED HIM! – My Comments

 "They were cosmetic changes, not really aimed at change," he said.
 "Although he started the first reforms, he was never really interested in anything else except the survival of the regime."

-A copy of The Star daily newspaper announcing the death of South Africa’s last hard-line white president, P.W.
+A copy of The Star daily newspaper announcing the death of South Africa’s last hard-line president, P.W.
 Botha, is seen on display at the Apartheid Museum, in Johannesburg, Wednesday.

 "Botha never changed his mind, he never apologized and he never expressed any regret for his actions – never," Liel said.